deepsweet/start/readme.md

 ### Reporter

-Reporter is an external function that print the results of running tasks.
+Reporter is an external function which prints the results of running tasks.

 The simplest dummy reporter can be represented as following: